Innoactive/Creator-Base-Template/readme.md

 # The simplest training template

-The simplest template possible consists of a single scene that contains a Innoactive Hub SDK and Training Module configuration, preconfigured VRTK headset, and an object with a single script that would load a training.
+The simplest template possible consists of a single scene that contains a Innoactive Hub SDK and Training Module configuration, preconfigured VR headset, and an object with a single script that would load a training.

 All that a training designer would have to do only two steps: